The purpose of this disclosure is to explain how we make money without charging you for our content.

-Homebuyers have dozens of choices for lenders.
+Homebuyers have numerous choices for lenders.
 Your local bank or credit union probably writes mortgage loans with rates close to the current national average.
 A loan officer in your local branch could guide you through the process.

 Online lenders have expanded their market share over the past decade.
 You could get pre-approved within minutes.
 Your loan amount combined with current mortgage rates could define your price range for homes prices in your area.
 Many online lenders also assign a dedicated loan officer to offer continuity as you shop.

 Shop around to compare rates and terms, and make sure your lender has the loan option you need.
 Not all lenders write USDA-backed mortgages or VA loans, for example.
 If you’re not sure about a lender’s veracity, ask for its NMLS number and search for online reviews.